nrfconnect/sdk-nrf/include/supl_os_client.rst

 #.
 In order to start a SUPL session, the application must first initialize the SUPL client library.
    This is done by calling the :c:func:`supl_init` function of the SUPL client OS integration library.
    The function sets up the API and the buffers required for initializing the SUPL client library and invokes the :c:func:`supl_client_init` function with these parameters.
 #.
-The application can then begin the SUPL session by calling the :c:func:`supl_session` function with a copy of the :cpp:type:`nrf_gnss_agps_data_frame_t` data that was received through the AGPS request event from the GPS module.
+The application can then begin the SUPL session by calling the :c:func:`supl_session` function with a copy of the :c:type:`nrf_gnss_agps_data_frame_t` data that was received through the AGPS request event from the GPS module.
    The SUPL client OS integration library generates the following parameters that are necessary for the session:

    * ``supl_session_ctx_t`` structure from the AGPS request event data